Crypto News

 CEO Paolo Ardoino stated: "With USDT issuance at record levels, reserves exceeding liabilities by billions of dollars, Treasury exposure at historic highs, and strong risk management, Tether enters 2026 with one of the strongest balance sheets of any global company."

-Additionally, Tether launched USAT, a newly regulated stablecoin designed for the U.S. market, in partnership with Anchorage Digital to establish compliant operations domestically.
+Tether also launched USAT, a newly regulated stablecoin designed for the U.S. market, in partnership with Anchorage Digital to establish compliant operations domestically.

 USDT is the backbone of the crypto card ecosystem.
 Nearly every major crypto card that offers stablecoin spending options supports USDT: